erans/fabric-aws-tools/README.md

 Tools to better integrate Fabric with Amazon Web Services (AWS)

 - Automagically assign Fabric roles based on tags set on EC2 instances.
 For example, deploy code only to web servers (see example below)
+- Feel free to send pull request with your own helpers that you use with Fabric and AWS

 ## Installation
 * `pip install fabric-aws-tools`